 - The success rate (%) that a dog breed will obey a known command on the first try.
 Higher success rates meant a more intelligent dog, according to Coren.

-In addition, only dog breeds officially recognized by the American and Canadian Kennel Club participated.
-Unfortunately, this means no mixed dog breeds.
+Only dog breeds officially recognized by the American and Canadian Kennel Club participated.
+Unfortunately, this means no mixed dog breeds or rarer international dog breeds.

 How the Shiba Inu Performed

 The Shiba Inus didn’t perform too poorly, but they didn’t perform well either.
-They were just…average.
-There’s nothing wrong with being average because all dogs are smart enough for most owners.
+In fact, they were just…average.
+And of course, there’s nothing wrong with being average.
+But what does it mean to be an average-intelligent dog breed?

-Average meant that the Shiba Inu was able to learn a new command with just 25 to 40 repetitions.
+Average intelligence meant that the Shiba Inu was able to learn a new command with just 25 to 40 repetitions.
 For reference, “below average” dogs needed 40 to 80 repetitions – nearly double what the Shiba needed!
+You may be able to teach a command in just a few hours.

 On the other hand, the Shiba could obeyed a known command on the first attempt with a 50% or greater success rate.
 Not bad at all!